 Just let that sink in.

-But as I mentioned before here, fall is more of a state of mind over in my neck of the woods.
+Fall is more of a state of mind over in my neck of the woods.

 So, I sat inside, aimed the fan on myself (so it would marginally feel like a blustery wind gust), drank my butter nut coffee, and ate these fabulous pumpkin dream bars.

 And then I went swimming.
 It was just so hot.

 So, what makes a pumpkin pie dream bar?